-Our market risks, hedging strategies and financial instrument positions atMarch 31, 2016 have not materially changed from those disclosed in our Annual Report on Form 10-K for the year ended December 31, 2015.
-In 2016, we entered into several foreign currency forwards on the Euro, British Pound Sterling, Canadian Dollar, Japanese Yen and Mexican Peso, as well as terminated forwards that expired during the first three months of 2016.
-We also entered into several foreign currency options on the Euro, British Pound Sterling and Canadian Dollar, as well as terminated currency option positions that expired during the first three months of 2016.
-We also entered into new forwards to manage the market value fluctuations of certain investments in marketable securities.
-The remaining fair value changes between December 31, 2015 and March 31, 2016 in the preceding table are primarily due to interest rate, foreign currency exchange rate and market price changes between those dates.
+Our market risks, hedging strategies and financial instrument positions at June 30, 2016 have not materially changed from those disclosed in our Annual Report on Form 10-K for the year ended December 31, 2015.
+In 2016, we entered into several foreign currency forwards on the Euro, British Pound Sterling, Canadian Dollar, Japanese Yen, Mexican Peso and Indian Rupee, as well as terminated forwards that expired during the first six months of 2016.
+We entered into several foreign currency options on the Euro, British Pound Sterling and Canadian Dollar, as well as terminated currency option positions that expired during the first six months of 2016.
+We entered into new forwards to manage the market value fluctuations of certain investments in marketable securities, as well as terminated forwards that expired during the first six months of 2016.
+The remaining fair value changes between December 31, 2015 and June 30, 2016 in the preceding table are primarily due to interest rate, foreign currency exchange rate and market price changes between those dates.